-Parents are requested to notify the school by a written note, direct contact or a phone call on 8566 2008 by 9am.
-If their child is absent from school.
+Parents are requested to notify the school by a written note, via Skoolbag, direct contact or a phone call on 8566 2008 by 9am if their child is absent from school.
 For safety reasons school staff begin phoning parents for unexplained absences after 9:15am.
-By law, unsatisfactory patterns of attendance need to be followed up by school staff.
+As per Department for Education policy, unsatisfactory patterns of attendance will need to be followed up by school staff.